Richie Palacios Preview, Player Props: Cardinals vs. Mets

 - Palacios hit .232 with six doubles and nine walks.

-- He did not hit a home run last year in the 53 games he appeared in.
+- Including all 53 games when he logged a plate appearance a season ago, he did not hit a home run.

-- In eight of 53 games last season (15.1%), Palacios picked up an RBI, including two games with two or more RBIs.
+- In eight of 53 games last year (15.1%), Palacios drove in a run, including two games with two or more RBIs.

-- He scored a run seven times last year in 53 games (13.2%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.